City of Aiken Title VI Policy

 All Federally funded or Federally assisted programs will be administered in a manner to guarantee that the City, other recipients, sub-recipients, contractors, subcontractors, transferees, and other recipients, sub-recipients, contractors, subcontractors, transferees, successors in interest, and other participants in Federal financial assistance comply with all requirements imposed by or pursuant to, civil rights acts and City of Aiken regulations.

-The City will not discriminate against business users of Federally assisted highways and roadway users in their access to and use of the facilities and services provided for public accommodation (such as eating, sleeping, rest, recreation and vehicle servicing) constructed on, over or under right of way.
+The City will not discriminate against business users of Federally assisted highways and roadway users in their access to and use of the facilities and services provided for public accommodation (such as eating, sleeping, rest, recreation, and vehicle servicing) constructed on, over or under the right of way.

-The City will not locate, design a highway or road way in a manner that will discriminate against any person based on his or her race, color, or national origin.
+The City will not locate, or design a highway or roadway in a manner that will discriminate against any person based on his or her race, color, or national origin.

-In location, design and construction of highway facilities, roadways, sidewalks, infrastructure, parks, and playground equipment, care will be exercised to insure reasonable access to and use thereof by all persons regardless of race, color, or national origin.
+In the location, design, and construction of highway facilities, roadways, sidewalks, infrastructure, parks, and playground equipment, care will be exercised to insure reasonable access to and use thereof by all persons regardless of race, color, or national origin.